adr-sk/atom_one/README.md

 it can be implemented as an extension to ABCI to allow Tendermint to allocate different priority mempools for different transaction types.
 This isn’t what is proposed in ABCI++ but IMO the first step to solving pay-for-priority.
-We don’t have to solve this by commitee, we can let the free market decide what solution is actually preferred.
+We don’t have to solve this by committee, we can let the free market decide what solution is actually preferred.

 The proposed treasury inflation is ludicrously high. - there was another tweet by someone extolling the virtues of treasury funding, of how 100,000 ATOMs were able to accomplish so much.
-The ATOM2.0 proposal creates FIVE HUNDRED (500) TIMES as much to go into treasury in the first year alone.
-Not only are there enough funds within the ICF alone to complete the featureset of the Cosmos Hub, it is certainly unnecessary to inflate so much in addition.
+The ATOM2.0 proposal creates FIVE HUNDRED (500) TIMES as much to go into the treasury in the first year alone.
+Not only are there enough funds within the ICF alone to complete the feature set of the Cosmos Hub, it is certainly unnecessary to inflate so much in addition.
 No single centralized entity can responsibly distribute such funds in a responsible way.
 In fact, it will lead to failure.
 Queue all the crypto projects that raised so